Achronus/rl_atari_games/README.md

 This repository focuses on exploring how Intrinsic Motivation (IM) effects Reinforcement Learning (RL) policy-based models.
 We use a Rainbow Deep Q-Network (RDQN) to simulate off-policy and Proximal Policy Optimization (PPO) as on-policy.

-We focus on three IM methods: curiosity, empowerment and surprise-based motivation, and evaluate their performance on three Atari games:
+We focus on two IM methods: curiosity and empowerment, and evaluate their performance on three Atari games:
 Space Invaders, Q*bert, and Montezuma's Revenge.
 Our research aims to provide intuition on how IM methods affect these popular on-policy and off-policy agents.

 ![Atari Games](/imgs/atari-games.png)